maxhgerlach/slurm-scripts/README.md

 ### qtwins

-Prints the ids of all your jobs that have matching full names.
+Prints the ids of all your jobs that have identical full names.

 ### qgrep